telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

     });
     </script>

-### valueAxis.labels.rotation `Number` *(default: 0)*
+### valueAxis.labels.rotation `Number|String|Object` *(default: 0)*

 The rotation angle (in degrees) of the labels.
 By default the labels are not rotated.
 Angles increase clockwise and zero is to the left.
 Negative values are acceptable.
+Can be set to `"auto"` if the axis is horizontal in which case the labels will be rotated only if the slot size is not sufficient for the entire labels.

 #### Example - rotate the value axis labels